 We generally bill our customers in advance and accounts receivable are recorded when we have the right to invoice the customer.
 Contract liabilities consist of deferred revenue and include customer billings and payments received in advance of performance under the contract.
-In the three months ended March 31, 2021 and 2020, we recognized revenue of \$114.9 million and \$95.3 million, respectively, that was included in the deferred revenue balance at the beginning of each of the respective periods.
+In the three months ended September 30, 2021 and 2020 and the nine months ended September 30, 2021 and 2020, we recognized revenue of \$124.6 million, \$102.8 million, \$283.3 million and \$235.2 million, respectively, that was included in the deferred revenue balance at the beginning of each of the respective periods.